 Found in 52 Collections and/or Records:

-Weaver discusses union organization, the NRA, the textile workers strike of 1934, Franklin Roosevelt the aftermath of the strike, and other topics.
+Thornburgh discusses union organizing, the textile workers' strike of 1934, blacklisting, Franklin Roosevelt, and the aftermath of the strike.

-Turner discusses the NRA, the textile workers' strike of 1934, being blacklisted, mill villages, the aftermath of the strike and other topics.
+Thornburgh discusses union organizing, the textile workers' strike of 1934, the United Textile Workers of America, the NRA, women in the labor unions, and other topics.